-- phenoxodiol in the treatment of cancer (thirteen patents pending and ten patents issued); - compositions and methods for protecting skin from ultraviolet induced immunosuppression and skin damage, including phenoxodiol (five patents pending and eight patents issued); and - therapeutic methods and compositions involving isoflav-3-ene and isoflavan structure, including phenoxodiol (twelve patents pending and one patent granted).
+- phenoxodiol in the treatment of cancer (eighteen patent applications pending, sixteen patents issued, and one patent application allowed which is anticipated to proceed to grant in the coming months); - · compositions and methods for protecting skin from ultraviolet induced immunosuppression and skin damage, including phenoxodiol (five patent applications pending and eight patents issued); and - therapeutic methods and compositions involving isoflav-3-ene and isoflavan structures, including phenoxodiol (eleven patent applications pending and one patent granted).

-The family relating to the manufacturing patent rights relate to:

-the production of isoflavone derivatives, including phenoxodiol (fourteen patents pending and four patents issued; one of these pending applications has recently been allowed and is anticipated to proceed to grant in the coming months).
+The family relating to the manufacturing patent rights relate to the production of isoflavone derivatives, including phenoxodiol (twelve patent applications pending and five patents issued).

-Regarding the treatment of cancer, Novogen has been granted a U.S. Patent (No. 6,649,648) by the United States Patent and Trademark Office (USPTO) relating to the treatment of cancerous disease with isoflavone derivatives including phenoxodiol.
-U.S. Patent 6,649,648 also includes claims specifically directed to the treatment of ovarian cancer, breast cancer, prostate cancer, uterine cancer, bowel cancer, testicular cancer, endometrial cancer, leukemia and metastatic cancer with isoflavone derivatives including phenoxodiol.
+Regarding the treatment of cancer, Novogen has been granted a U.S. Patent (No. 6,649,648) by the U.S. Patent and Trademark Office (USPTO) relating to the treatment of cancerous disease with isoflavone derivatives including phenoxodiol.
+U.S. Patent No. 6,649,648 also includes claims specifically directed to the treatment of ovarian cancer, breast cancer, prostate cancer, uterine cancer, bowel cancer, testicular cancer, endometrial cancer, leukemia and metastatic cancer with isoflavone derivatives including phenoxodiol.